guillaume-hoareau/ELK-CPACF/index.md

 **Note:** Locate openSSL and dm-crypt.
 For the following, we will work on how set-up a Linux environment in order to benefit of Pervasive Encryption benefits.

-## Enabling Linux to use the Hardware
+## Part 1 - Enabling Linux to use the Hardware
 ### 1. CPACF Enablement verification
 A Linux on IBM Z user can easily check whether the Crypto Enablement feature is installed and which algorithms are supported in hardware.
 Hardware-acceleration for DES, TDES, AES, and GHASH requires CPACF.
 Issue the command shown below to discover whether the CPACF feature is enabled on your hardware.